Anisodontea, or Cape mallow, is a beautiful shrub that blooms in spring. It deserves a prominent spot in gardens or balconies and terraces.

 Even though its foliage is evergreen, a cold spell that lasts more than a couple days will make it lose its leaves.

-For the most common and favored varieties, Anisodontea capensis, also called dwarf pink hibiscus, are famed for their pink flowers with a red center, but there are also Anisodontea hypomadarum which have magnificent pink blooms, or Anisodontea malvastroides which boast pastel pink flowers.
+Among the most common and favored varieties, Anisodontea capensis, also called dwarf pink hibiscus, is famed for its pink flowers with a red center.
+There are also Anisodontea hypomadarum which has magnificent pink blooms, and Anisodontea malvastroides which boasts pastel pink flowers.

-Anisdontea are part of the vast Malvaceae or mallow family, just like althea, tree mallow, alyogyne, lime tree, hibiscus, abutilon, marshmallow and also hollyhock.
+Anisdontea is part of the vast Malvaceae or mallow family, just like althea, tree mallow, alyogyne, lime tree, hibiscus, abutilon, marshmallow and also hollyhock.

 Smart tip about Anisodontea